justinthelaw/uds-rke2/docs/OS.md

 The one piece not implemented in the Ansible STIG content is the enabling/installation of FIPS packages, as FIPS on Ubuntu requires a subscription.

+You can use the existing scripts to perform [dependency installs](./vm/scripts/install-deps.sh) and the [STIG process](./vm/scripts/os-stig.sh).

 ## OS Preparation

 The [OS Preparation script](../scripts/os/os-prep.sh) changes a number of things on the base OS to ensure smooth operation of RKE2 and UDS pieces running on top such as [UDS Core](https://github.com/defenseunicorns/uds-core).
 Requirements were pulled from upstream documentation: